quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part12_6.4_Magnetizati.md

 ---

 #### Determining Resonance Parameters
-Background context: After fitting the cross section with an 8th-degree polynomial, determine the resonance energy \( E_r \) and full width at half-maximum \( \Gamma \).
+Background context: After fitting the cross section with an 8th-degree polynomial, determine the resonance energy $E_r $ and full width at half-maximum$\Gamma$.
 Compare these values with theoretical predictions.

 :p How do you use Lagrange interpolation to deduce the resonance parameters?
 ??x